lightstride/coronavirus_stats/README.md

 ```
 ## Note from the developer
-This was one of my first begginer projects so the code is pretty garbage 😂
+This was one of my first beginner projects so the code is pretty garbage 😂